Equation of state of the running vacuum: The evolving VED in the present epoch: the canonical RVM

-From the foregoing discussion, we learn that QFT in curved spacetime predicts that the VED is a slowly evolving funcion of the cosmological expansion, and hence the $\Lambda$-term too.
+From the foregoing discussion, we learn that QFT in curved spacetime predicts that the VED is a slowly evolving function of the cosmological expansion, and hence the effective $\Lambda$-term too (remember that the physical value of $\Lambda$ is proportional to $\rv$, not to the parameter $\rho_\Lambda$ in the action).
 We can better appraise the evolution of the VED in a graphical way in Fig.\,\ref{Fig1}.
 Parameters are taken from the best-fit values of\,\cite{PlanckCollab}.
 On the left plot of Fig.\,\ref{Fig1} we show the evolution of the matter densities (relativistic and nonrelativistic) together with the slow evolution of the vacuum density.
-On the right plot we depict a logarithmic representation of the various densities such that the differences can be better appreciated, especially in the case of the VED.
+On the right plot we depict a logarithmic representation of the various densities such that the differences can be better appreciated, above all in the case of the VED.
 The curves are displayed for different typical values of $\nueff$.
 Despite of the fact that the VED evolution is very mild, of course, its EoS is nevertheless potentially observable, see Sec.\,\ref{sec:EoS-now}.